ofek-b/vomBuch-insAnki/README.md

 1. Markings for which no translation/lemma was found (~5%) are written in the path specified in the profile (so you can add them manually when you're bored).

 ## Notes
-* Only thing preventing this to  run on Windows is SFST (exists for Linux and Mac)
+* Only thing preventing this to run on Windows is SFST (only exists for Linux and Mac)

 <sup>1</sup> For some reason, installing Anki this way rather than from the tar archive in their website saves problems when calling `anki` from python (It's a different version, as this one lacks dark mode).